cancervariants/gene-normalization/README.md

 pre-commit install
 ```

 ### Running unit tests

-By default, tests will employ an existing DynamoDB database.
+By default, tests will employ an existing database.
 For test environments where this is unavailable (e.g. in CI), the `GENE_TEST` environment variable can be set to initialize a local DynamoDB instance with miniature versions of input data files before tests are executed.

 ```commandline
 export GENE_TEST=true